JustineBoyle/Payment-Initiation-v1.0.0/README.md

 ## Synopsis

-This is a private git repository of the Payments NZ API specifications.
+This is the public git repository of the Payments NZ API specification for Payment Initiation.
 It is used for collaboration and development of the specifications agreed collectively by the Participants.

 ## APIs